thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2021-10-24-conways-law-and-consequences.md

 > "...adding manpower to a late software project makes it later"
 > <cite>Fred Brooks</cite>

+As well as the motivation behind [Gordon Bell's](https://en.wikipedia.org/wiki/Gordon_Bell) comment:

+> "I’ve never seen a job being done by a five-hundred-person
+> team that couldn’t be done better by fifty people."
+> <cite>Chester Gordon Bell</cite>

 If the truth of a project or an organization exists only in the minds of its members, then getting someone up to speed is a daunting task if all other members must be informed and must inform this new addition.
 In such an organization you must also be concerned about the [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor).
 How many people can you lose and